Developing an Alcohol Dependency

 In treatment, individuals will learn new ways to form their thoughts, which leads to healthier behaviors.
 Treatment will involve meeting in small groups to discuss how alcoholism negatively impacted one’s life and to share stories and successes with peers under the guidance of a therapist.
 Family group therapy will assist both the family members and the alcoholic in healing wounds and broken trust bonds.
 Recovery tools are taught that provide access to stress reduction, anger management, conflict resolution, and relaxation enhancement.

 The great news is that alcohol use disorder is highly treatable and individuals who stay the course, and continue after rehab with outpatient therapy and participation in a recovery community, have the potential to reclaim their lives and enjoy a fulfilling future.

 The Treatment Specialist is a highly regarded online resource for individuals seeking information about alcohol use disorder, alcohol withdrawal symptoms, and treatment for alcoholism.
-If you or a loved one is struggling with how to deal with alcohol withdrawal shakes and needs some guidance about treatment options, contact The Treatment Specialist today at (866) 644-7911.
+If you or a loved one is struggling with how to deal with alcohol withdrawal shakes and would like to safely ease withdrawal symptoms, it is key to reach out for help.
+Receive guidance about treatment options, contact a Treatment Specialist today at (866) 644-7911.